AdaCore/training_material/courses/spark_for_ada_programmers/labs/9_type_contracts.lab.rst

 - Run :toolname:`GNATprove` to prove the unit

   + Look at unproved predicate checks, can you explain them?
-  + Does it make a difference that :code:`Swap_Pair` is public and :code:`Bump_Pair` is private?
+  + Does it make a difference that :ada:`Swap_Pair` is public and :ada:`Bump_Pair` is private?

-- Fix the predicate check failure in :code:`Bump_Pair`
+- Fix the predicate check failure in :ada:`Bump_Pair`

   + Hint: use an aggregate assignment

-- Fix the predicate check failure in :code:`Swap_Pair` by using a base type without predicate for :code:`Pair`
+- Fix the predicate check failure in :ada:`Swap_Pair` by using a base type without predicate for :ada:`Pair`

 -----------------
 Type Invariants